cocos-creator/docs-3d-deprecated/en/editor/publish/publish-wechatgame.md

 5. Local cache storage has space limitation, if total space of cache exceeds the limit, there will be no more caching without disturbing game process.

 It should be noted that once the cache space is full, all the resources that need to be downloaded cannot be saved, only the temporary files for save download resources can be used, and WeChat will automatically clean up all temporary files after the mini game is exited.
 So the next time you run the mini game again, those resources are downloaded again and the process keeps looping.
-In addition, the problem of file saving failure due to cache space exceeding the limit does not occur on the WeChat DevTools, because the WeChat DevTools does not limit the cache size, so testing the cache needs to be done in a real WeChat environment.
+In addition, the problem of file saving failure due to cache space exceeding the limit does not occur on the **WeChat DevTools**, because the **WeChat DevTools** does not limit the cache size, so testing the cache needs to be done in a real WeChat environment.

 At the same time, when the **MD5 Cache** feature of the engine is enabled, the URL of the file will change as the content of the file changes, so that when a new version of the game is released, the resources of the old version will naturally become invalid in the cache, and only the new resources can be requested from the server, which achieves the effect of version control.